MattheWhite/k8s-rbac/README.md

 The necessary commands with explanation comment lines can be find in `rbac-commands.sh` file!
 Under the flask-nginx-docker folder you will find all the necessary files to be able to build the Docker image what is used in the project for deploying containers.

-According to the build of a Docker image, you can find all the commands with instructions collected inside the `commands-deploy-application.sh` file.
+Related to the building the Docker Image, you can find all the commands with instructions collected inside the `commands-deploy-application.sh` file.
 As the name suggests, there are commands to explain how to start and stop an nginx server too.

 1. Create a Service Account for your Cluster
     - Your Service Account can be seen when you ask for information about the Service Accounts in your Cluster